srl-labs/containerlab/docs/manual/network.md

        valid_lft forever preferred_lft forever
 ```

-Now its possible to reach the assigned IP address from the lab host as well as from other containers connected to this management network.
+Now it's possible to reach the assigned IP address from the lab host as well as from other containers connected to this management network.
 ```bash
 # ping srl1 management interface from srl2
 ❯ docker exec -it clab-srl02-srl2 sr_cli "ping 172.20.20.3 network-instance mgmt"